Modern Slavery & Human Trafficking statement for Nobia AB

 New business activities such as mergers and acquisitions or country and market expansion can carry additional risks which require increased focus.
 In mergers and acquisitions, for example we ensure that our due diligence process looks at issues such as employment contract status of all the workforce and any ongoing disputes or issues.
 In some circumstances, we address concerns by commissioning an expert review and investigation.

 Follow up and reporting

-We monitor compliance with the results of our sustainability framework both annually and on a continual basis.
+We monitor compliance with and results of our sustainability framework both annually and on a continual basis.
 Through our manual reporting, we follow up on and communicate the results of our commitments in social, economic, and ecological sustainability annually.
-During the end of 2017 Nobia joined the UN Global Compact and is annually communicating its progress with the field of the 10 principles of the UN Global Compact.
-We also continuously monitor compliance with the Code of Conduct and Supplier code of conduct through our reporting channels of rules violations.
+Furthermore, Nobia AB is annually communicating its progress within the field of the 10 principles of the UN Global Compact.
+We also continuously monitor compliance with our Code of Conduct and Supplier Code of Conduct through our reporting channels of rules violations.